sagiadinos/garlic-proxy/README.md

 * you need to access with a protocol your clients not support. e.g. https/ftps

 ## Description
-Basil act as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) If you want to save bandwith or it is limited you can use Basil-Proxy.
+Garlic-Proxy act as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) If you want to save bandwith or it is limited you can use this software.
-Basil is lightweight and do not need a database backend.
+The software is lightweight and do not need a database backend.
 It will run even on small IoT devices.

 ## Requirements
 * PHP 5.6+